Jeff Yeom, MA

 Therapy for Teens and Young Adults

 Maneuvering through life as a teen or young adult can be difficult.
 Aspects such as school, academics, building your social support, extracurricular activities, family conflict, or even figuring out your identity can feel overwhelming at times.
-Having a therapist who can guide you through these challenges can help you 1) develop coping strategies, 2) feel more empowered to take on road blocks of life, 3) communicate assertively and effectively, for example your feelings and emotions, 4) learn about healthy relationships, and 5) build self-esteem and the agency to find out more about who you are.
+Having a therapist who can guide you through these challenges can help you 1) develop skills to better manage your emotions and feelings, 2) feel more empowered to take on challenges in life, 3) communicate assertively and effectively, for example your feelings and emotions, 4) learn about what healthy relationships look like, and 5) build self-esteem and confidence.

 Therapy for Burnout and Life & Work Balance